kumar045/mdfileviewer/Module 3 Part B.md

 After the scan completes, check the result of your scan in Security Command Center:

+- If we have any vulnerability in frontend app then we'll notice the vulnerability.

 1. Click Navigation menu > Security > Security Command Center

 2. Then click on the Findings tab and view the findings by Category and select XSS near the bottom of the list.